The Heisenberg category of a category: The category H : the perfect hull and homotopy relations

 \end{Corollary}

 \begin{proof} As all relations in $\hcatadd*{H^*(\basecat)}$ are satisfied in $H^*(\hcat{\basecat})$, there exists a canonical functor $\hcatadd*{H^*(\basecat)} \to H^*(\hcat{\basecat})$.
-Taking karoubi completion gives the desired functor. \end{proof}
+Taking Karoubi completion gives the desired functor. \end{proof}

-\begin{Example} Let $\basecat = \catdgfVect$ be the \dg category of complexes of finite dimensional vector spaces.
-Then the Serre functor $S$ on $\basecat$ is the identity.
-Thus the category $\hcat\basecat$ reproduces a derived version of Khovanov's categorification of the infinite Heisenberg algebra \cite{khovanov2014heisenberg}, or more precicely of our version from Example~\ref{ex:Khovanov-add}.
-Moreover, the isomorphism \eqref{eq:dg-baby-Heisenberg-morphism} in $H^0(\hcat\basecat)$ recovers the defining relation with central charge $k=-1$ from \cite[(1.5)]{brundan2018degenerate}, which was shown to be an alternative of Khovanov's presentation.
+\begin{Example} Let $\basecat = \kk$, the field $\kk$ considered as a single-object \dg category concentrated in degree $0$.
+The Serre functor $S$ on $\basecat$ is the identity.
+We have $\basecat = H^*(\basecat)$, the additive construction $\hcatadd{\basecat}$ is Khovanov's categorification of the infinite Heisenberg algebra \cite{khovanov2014heisenberg}, and the $2$-functor from Corollary~\ref{cor:graded-to-graded} is a fully faithful embedding of graded $2$-categories.
+In the \dg construction we take the perfect hulls of the categories of $1$-morphisms, so the $1$-morphisms in $H^*(\hcat{\basecat})$ are not only words in $\PP$ and $\QQ$ and their idempotents, but also finite complexes thereof.
+The category $\hcat\basecat$ is hence a \dg enhanced triangulated hull of Khovanov's categorification.
+The isomorphism \eqref{eq:dg-baby-Heisenberg-morphism} in $\Hzero(\hcat\basecat)$ recovers the defining relation with central charge $k=-1$ from \cite[(1.5)]{brundan2018degenerate}, which was shown to be an alternative of Khovanov's presentation.
 We expect that our construction has analogues for central charges $k \neq -1$. \end{Example}

 \begin{Example} Consider a finite subgroup $\Gamma$ of $\SL(2,\CC)$ with corresponding simple surface singularity $Y = \as 2/\Gamma$ and minimal resolution $X$.
 Let $\catDGCoh{X}$ be the \dg enhanced bounded derived category of coherent sheaves on $X$.
-For $\cat V$ the full subcategory of $\catDGCoh{X}$ consisting of sheaves supported on the exceptional divisor $E$, the category $\hcat\basecat$ reproduces a \dg version of the category $\mathcal{H}^\Gamma$ introduced by Cautis--Licata \cite{cautis2012heisenberg}.
+For $\cat V$ the full subcategory of $\catDGCoh{X}$ consisting of sheaves supported on the exceptional divisor $E$, the category $\hcat\basecat$ is a \dg enhancement of the category $\mathcal{H}^\Gamma$ introduced by Cautis--Licata \cite[Section~6]{cautis2012heisenberg}.

 Indeed, the exceptional divisor $E$ decomposes into $(-2)$-curves $E_i$ labeled by the non-trivial irreducible representations of $\Gamma$.
 Let $I_\Gamma$ be the vertices of the McKay quiver of $\Gamma$.
 Denote by $0$ the vertex corresponding to the trivial representation.
 For $i \in I_\Gamma$ define